timoxley/UEComponentPicker/README.md

 ## Development Status

 This plugin is currently in an experimental state.
-There's at least one crash case I know of, some bugs and some missing quality of life features and polish.
+There are some bugs, missing quality of life features and polish.
 It definitely wasn't battle-tested yet :)

-You can see all improvements I'd like to make in the GitHub issues tab, but feel free to open issues I didn't find.
+You can see all improvements I'd like to make in the GitHub issues tab, feel free to open new issues.
 Also, any general feedback and pull-requests are much appreciated!

 ## Usage